 Quick heads-up: some of the links on this page are affiliate links.
 If you make a purchase through them, we may earn a small commission (at no extra cost to you).
 This small bit of income helps keep our site running.

-We didn't stop at identifying the best overall.
-We've also listed our top picks in the Mountaineering, Ultralight and Budget categories because we believe there's a perfect jacket for every woman out there.
-And of course, don't miss our detailed review of the best winter gear in other outdoor sections such as rain jackets, down jackets, and ski jackets.
+And if a winter jacket isn't the only thing on your shopping list, don't miss our detailed review of the best winter gear in other outdoor sections such as rain jackets, down jackets, and ski jackets.
 Now, let's talk jackets!

 Our Top Recommendations